Webster Vienna Private University: Webster University Network

+As a member of the Webster University Network, Webster Vienna students have the option of studying abroad at any of Webster's other international campuses.
+Currently the European network the includes Webster Geneva Campus, Webster Leiden, Webster Athens and Webster Tbilisi.
+In addition to the main parent university in St Louis, there is also Webster Tashkent, in Uzbekistan.
 As one university system, the international connections Webster has worldwide provides an easy path for their students to study abroad.
 Students who choose to study abroad have the security of all courses transferring, plus the benefit of choosing a flexible length of stay of between eight weeks to over a year within the same university.